 - infrastructures of strategic interest

-These assessments are an indispensable resource for the Civil Protection System’s prevention activities, such as the distribution of resources among the regions, the definition of civil protection plans and awareness-raising initiatives aimed at the population.
+These assessments are an indispensable resource for the Civil Protection System’s prevention activities, such as the distribution of resources among regions, the definition of civil protection plans, and awareness-raising initiatives for the population.

 A project strengthened by a consolidated scientific collaboration

-During the event, it was recalled how, starting in 2018, the need to prepare the National Risk Assessment required by the European Union had accelerated and systematised the production of risk maps and scenarios by the Centres of Competence.
+During the event, it was recalled that, since 2018, the need to prepare the National Risk Assessment required by the European Union had accelerated and systematised the production of risk maps and scenarios by the Centres of Competence.

 The collaboration between ReLUIS and Eucentre has led to results characterised by